lednikita0481/Hash-Table-research/README.md

     return hash;
 }
 ~~~
-So, we see, in our case, we should use a polynom hash.
+So, we see, in our case, we should use a polynom hash due to uniform distribution and low dispersion.
 In the next part of the work I will try to optimise the hash table for chosen function.

 ## Part 2.
 Optimisation of hash table